 What if you notice signs of a gas leak?

-If you smell gas in your home, immediately evacuate.
+If you smell gas in your home, the best course of action is to immediately evacuate.
 Even if you know where the gas meter is, don’t take the risk yourself.
-Instead, immediately call a professional to come to your home.
-They will turn off the gas, find the leak, and fix whatever the problem is.
+Instead, immediately call a professional gas leak plumber to come to your home.
+They will turn off the gas, find the leak, and fix the issue.

 How can I prevent gas leaks?